-When it comes to building your own home, it can be an intimidating process and it may be difficult knowing where to start.
+When it comes to building your own home, it can be an intimidating process and it may be difficult to know where to start.
 With the help of our experts at UBuildIt, we will guide you through the entire home building process and teach you how to choose the right products and services to build your dream home.
+When it comes to vocabulary that you should know, there are several words that you may be unfamiliar with.
+Knowing what these terms are and what they mean will give you a leg up and prepare to tackle a variety of obstacles that may arise when building your home.
 View our list of terms that you should know when building your own home and choose UBuildIt!
-The first step to building your new home after you choose your land is deciding who you will bring in to build your home.

 - General Contractor - A general contractor has full responsibility for the construction project.
 He/she hires the subcontractors, pays the bills and orders the materials.
 Subcontractors report to the General Contractor.
 If you hire a General Contractor to build your home, you will be dealing with him on a daily basis, not the subcontractors.

 - Subcontractor - A subcontractor is one who works in one or more trades but is not responsible for the entire construction project.
 As an example, your plumbing contractor is a subcontractor, reporting either to a General Contractor or to you if you are managing your own project with UBuildIt.

 - Labor Only - A labor only subcontractor is one who comes in to do the work but does not order the materials or supplies.
 An example might be a framer who frames your dream home but you have worked with the lumber yard to order the materials and have them delivered when needed.

 - Supplier - A supplier is one who supplies products or materials but does not do the work.
 As an example, the lumber yard supplies the wood and associated materials for framing the house but the framer does the actual work.
 Suppliers simply deliver the material or arrange for you to pick it up during the building process.